 Included in your fees

-- Access to all resources in Visual Communication studio and related workshop areas (printmaking, digital print)
+- Access to all resources in illustration studio and related workshop areas (printmaking, digital print)

 - Additional access to wider University Arts’ facilities including equipment loan store and other facilities, such as digital print workshops

 - All software used on the course is available on the University computers in the dedicated studio spaces